UnifiedPaymentSolutions/woocommerce-payment-gateway-everypay/README.txt

 EveryPay has support for English and Estonian included, additional translations can be added by translating .pot file found in `langugages` directory or with WPML's String Translation.

 == Changelog ==

+= 1.0.1 =
+* Payment status return value changed from 'transaction_result' to 'payment_state'
+* Successful payment state changed from 'completed' to 'settled'
+* Timestamp check gives a 60 second leeway to account for differences in server clock settings between the payment gateway and website host

 = 1.0.0 =
 * first public version in WP.org plugin directory